This first appeared in The Havok Journal on June 25, 2015.

 During an operation, Ranger team leader, Sergeant Rob Sanchez, stepped on an improvised explosive device.
 He died instantly, and 7 others lay wounded in various degrees of pain and dismemberment.
 It was an event that drastically changed my life and proved to be a seminal moment in my future.

-For months afterwards, I didn’t want to talk about it; I was angry and I let hate consume my heart.
+For months afterward, I didn’t want to talk about it; I was angry and I let hate consume my heart.
 I was angry with myself; that I somehow let this tragedy happen.
 I was angry with the enemy for emplacing the bomb.
 I was angry at the world for no good reason.

-I felt sorry for myself, and then started looking for answers in all the wrong places.
+I felt sorry for myself and then started looking for answers in all the wrong places.
 I tried to find the answers in the bottom of a bottle, I put on weight, and I was quickly becoming someone that I didn’t want to be.
 My marriage suffered because of my selfishness and hateful spirit.
 Then in January 2010, I found out an old roommate of mine was killed in Afghanistan.
 I was clawing for answers everywhere except in the foundation that was built during my childhood on Sunday mornings and Wednesday nights.
 I missed the answers on the pages of my Bible sitting in corner of the house.
 Some may label this post-traumatic stress; I call it a life devoid of hope and Christ.
 It took multiple trips around the world in some of the most austere environments and losing friends and Rangers I loved to realize I couldn’t get through life on my own.
 I needed a Savior.

 I deployed again in the summer of 2010 and found out my other roommate from Alaska was killed in an adjacent province of Afghanistan.
 I found out from an email labeled “Holbrook Funeral.”
 I couldn’t get to him in country to say goodbye and I couldn’t go home for the funeral.